Skip to main content.

 • Bard’s campus is used as a living lab in the following categories: Air & Climate, Buildings, Energy, Food & Dining, Grounds, Purchasing, Transportation, Waste, Water, Coordination & Planning, Diversity & Affordability, Investment & Finance, and Well-Being & Work.

-• A Green Fund overseen by the Sustainability Council offers annual incentives for faculty to develop sustainability courses as well as to support campus sustainability projects.
-Awards average $2500.
+• A Green Fund overseen by the Sustainability Council offers annual incentives for faculty to develop sustainability courses as well as to support campus sustainability projects, with awards averaging $2500.

 • Research